sdargoeuves/noodleops-mkdocs/docs/posts/2025-10-netlab-checkpoint/index.md

 - OSPF configuration to peer with the switches,
 - Policies to allow traffic between the two hosts.

+## Conclusion

+By now, you’ve taken the official Check Point CloudGuard image, automated its first-time configuration, and packaged it as a reusable Vagrant box ready for *netlab*.
+This gives you a repeatable way to spin up a fully functional Check Point firewall in your virtual lab, with a predictable management IP and API access enabled for automation.

+If you’re also using FortiGate in your lab, you can now compare behaviours and policies side by side across vendors.
+And of course, feel free to adapt any of the steps here — different RAM/CPU settings, other versions, or your own playbooks — to better fit your environment and use cases.

 ## Appendix

 ### Attempt with Boxen

 #### Summary of the attempt with boxen

 `boxen` is an interesting project, to package KVM/QEMU virtual machines into Docker containers.
 It can work and may work for you, but for me, having the same management IP configured on the Check Point VM and the one used to connect to it was important.
-Because of this, I have used the other approach, directly with running the VM with KVM/QEMU, infact very similar to what we've done with the FortiGate VM in [this previous post](../2025-06-netlab-fortigate-vm/index.md).
+Because of this, I have used the other approach, directly with running the VM with KVM/QEMU, in fact very similar to what we've done with the FortiGate VM in [this previous post](../2025-06-netlab-fortigate-vm/index.md).

 #### Image preparation to use with boxen